 Rehabilitation case studies

-Watch how the team at Rolleston is making the transformation.
+Watch how the team at Rolleston has made the transformation.

 Wilkie Creek, Peabody

-Learn more about Wilkie Creek’s rehabilitation and watch how the site is being prepared and trialed for the next land use.
+Watch how the site is being transitioned to the next land use.

 Millennium is on target to complete its rehabilitation of mined land two years ahead of schedule (by 2020) demonstrating the operation’s commitment to its environmental obligations and long-term sustainability.